 |View of the lake from their veranda.|

-It was the first time in a few years we had a steak that wasn’t grass-fed and I must admit the flavor and tenderness surpassed that of grass fed meat we’d purchased in a variety of countries.
-We’ve found grass fed meat generally to be less flavorful and less tender.
-We’ve accepted these facts due to it’s added nutritional value and safety of my diet.
+It was the first time we had a steak that wasn’t grass-fed in a few years, and I must admit the flavor and tenderness surpassed that of grass-fed meat we’d purchased in a variety of countries.
+We’ve found grass-fed meat generally to be less flavorful and less tender.
+We’ve accepted these facts due to the added nutritional value and safety of my diet.
 Thus, last night was a bit of a splurge.

-On the recent cruises, some of the beef was purchased in countries that produce grass fed beef as a matter of course.
-But, in the US grass fed beef is expensive and not a staple for most meat-eating households.
-Of course, we’re not cooking now so it’s of little concern.
+On the recent cruises, some of the beef was purchased in countries that produce grass-fed meat as a matter of course.
+But, in the US, grass-fed beef is expensive and not a staple for most meat-eating households.
+Of course, we’re not cooking now, so it’s of little concern.

 |Look!
 You can see Tom’s hands flying while he talks to Jeff.
 That’s my guy!|

-It was wonderful to see Connie and Jeff in their lakefront home located in the highly desirable and prestigious Deephaven area of Lake Minnetonka.
-It was the first time since we arrived that we drove through my old familiar area of Lake Minnetonka where my two sons grew up.
+It was terrific to see Connie and Jeff in their lakefront home located in the highly desirable and prestigious Deephaven area of Lake Minnetonka.
+Since we arrived, it was the first time we drove through my old familiar area of Lake Minnetonka, where my two sons grew up.

 |This is Candy, a sweet Staffordshire rescue dog that is one year old and very well trained.|

-I wasn’t able to take many good photos as we moved along in the busy construction zones in every direction.
-I’m determined to return to that area to take photos in the next few weeks which we’ll post here.
-Tom grew up in the city but I was always a suburban kind of girl.
-I guess those differences have ultimately played a role in the mingling of our different ways that have proved to be a vital part of our outstanding connection to one another.
+I couldn’t take many good photos as we moved along in the busy construction zones in every direction.
+I’m determined to return to that area to take photos in the next few weeks, which we’ll post here.
+Tom grew up in the city, but I was always a suburban kind of girl.
+I guess those differences have ultimately played a role in the mingling of our different ways that have proved to be a vital part of our special connection to one another.

 We dined on Connie and Jeff’s veranda overlooking a gorgeous bay of Lake Minnetonka while their adorable one-year-old rescue dog, Candy, couldn’t get enough attention from both of us.
 At first, she barked at both of us but within minutes was all over Tom for attention.

-With a few of my choice high pitched voice sound and a bit of nuzzling, she was mostly mine for the remainder of the evening, nudging my hand, raising a paw and sitting on my feet.
-Periodically, she approached Tom for more of the same keeping her eyes on me all the while.
+With a few of my choice high-pitched voice sounds and a bit of nuzzling, she mainly was mine for the remainder of the evening, nudging my hand, raising a paw, and sitting on my feet.
+Periodically, she approached Tom for more of the same, keeping her eyes on me all the while.
 It reminded me (not that I needed reminding) how much I love animals and how well they respond to me.

 Of course, there’s the companionship of old friends and…the evening, along with the exceptional food flowed as one would expect with “Chef Connie” and “sous chef” husband Jeff as the ideal hostess and host.

 As usual, when invited to a friend’s home, we picked up a good bottle of wine on the way as a host gift.
-Luckily, I selected a good French Malbec that they seemed to enjoy during the dinner.
+Luckily, I selected an excellent French Malbec that they seemed to enjoy during the dinner.

-With Connie’s vast experiences in Provence, France, a French wine definitely was in order.
-I never tasted it although my mouth literally watered over the prospect.
+With Connie’s vast experiences in Provence, France, French wine was in order.
+I never tasted it, although my mouth watered over the prospect.
 As my gastrointestinal issues continue to improve, there was no way I’d risk a relapse by drinking alcohol in any form.

 That’s it for today, folks!
 We’ll be back tomorrow with more new photos!
 Have a day filled with your favorite activities!